 The cloud is rich and ripe with search engines waiting to be plucked - by you.

 There's no code injection, admin passwords, startup items, input managers.
-There's only safe, clean, legal, and easy.
+There's only safe, clean, sexy, and legal.

 The future's here.